Tag: C-suite presentation

 Should I send the presentation before the meeting?

 Yes — 24-48 hours in advance if possible.
 This gives executives time to form questions and means less time presenting, more time discussing.
-Pre-read culture is standard at most Fortune 500 companies.
+Pre-read culture is standard at most global organisations.

 How do I handle pushback on my recommendation?